falaelcom/raw-profiler/README.md

     //	will set the max archive size to 10Mb

-Automatic Log File Compression And Archiving With Remote Profiling
+Automatic Log File Compression and Archiving with Remote Profiling
 --------------------------------------------
 _See also the previous section._ The automatic log file compression and archiving is enabled by default on the profiling data collector server, with `maxLogSizeBytes` set to `200Mb`.

-To change the `maxLogSizeBytes` value, create the profiling data collector server app.js file using:
+To change the `maxLogSizeBytes` value, create the profiling data collector server `app.js` file using:

     require("raw-profiler");
-    __pf.createDataCollectorServer({host: "<ip/host to listen on>", port: "9666", logDelayMs: 300, maxLogSizeBytes: 500 * 1024, maxArchiveSizeBytes: 10 * 1024 * 1024}).run();
+    __pf.createDataCollectorServer({host: "<ip/host to listen on>", port: 9666, logDelayMs: 300, maxLogSizeBytes: 500 * 1024, maxArchiveSizeBytes: 10 * 1024 * 1024}).run();

     //	will set the max uncompressed log size to 500Kb
     //	will set the max archive size to 10Mb

 The profiling data collection server may be instructed to store the raw log files in a custom directory by providing an absolute path or a path, relative to the home directory of the user who runs the app:

     require("raw-profiler");
-    __pf.createDataCollectorServer({host: "<ip/host to listen on>", port: "9666", logDelayMs: 300, logDirectory: "/var/logs/raw-profiler"}).run();
+    __pf.createDataCollectorServer({host: "<ip/host to listen on>", port: 9666, logDelayMs: 300, logDirectory: "/var/logs/raw-profiler"}).run();

     //	will use /var/logs/raw-profiler to store current log files